Ramona Campus

 Visit Us

-Tours are now available at San Diego Humane Society’s Ramona Wildlife Center!
+Tour San Diego Humane Society’s Ramona Wildlife Center!

 Join us for a tour of San Diego Humane Society’s 13-acre Ramona Wildlife Center, where we specialize in caring for native apex predators and birds of prey!
-Tours are offered on the third Sunday of each month, October through March.
-You’ll learn about Project Wildlife’s lifesaving work rescuing and rehabilitating injured and orphaned animals, meet some of our wildlife ambassadors, learn how we can best coexist with wildlife and get the chance to speak with some of our wildlife experts.
+You’ll learn about Project Wildlife’s lifesaving work to rescue and rehabilitate injured and orphaned animals, meet some of our wildlife ambassadors, learn how we can best coexist with wildlife and get the chance to speak with some of our wildlife experts.